Melissa Wells (politician): In the legislature

 Wells was sworn into the Maryland House of Delegates on January 9, 2019.
-She served as a member of the Environment and Transportation Committee from 2019 to 2022, afterwards serving in the Ways and Means Committee.
+She served as a member of the Environment and Transportation Committee from 2019 to 2022, afterwards serving in the Ways and Means Committee until 2025.
+In December 2025, House Speaker Joseline Peña-Melnyk named Wells as the chair of the newly-created Labor, Elections, and Government Committee.

 In November 2019, Wells unsuccessfully ran for assistant majority leader of the House of Delegates, losing to state delegate Wanika B. Fisher in a 25-13 vote among the class of freshman Democratic legislators.
 Since 2020, she has served as Deputy Majority Whip.
 Since 2023, she has served as chief deputy majority whip.

 Political positions

 Criminal justice and policing

 In March 2019, Wells voted against a bill that would allow Johns Hopkins University to have its own private police force.

 During the 2021 legislative session, Wells introduced bills that would require prosecutors to undergo implicit bias training, and another that would create a referendum in Baltimore on transferring control of the Baltimore Police Department back to the city.

+During the 2026 legislative session, Wells introduced a bill that would require explicit zoning approval before a private immigration detention facility could operate in Maryland.

+Electoral reform

+In February 2026, Wells supported a congressional redistricting map proposed by the Governor's Redistricting Advisory Commission that would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, saying that the measure was a response to the second Trump administration, which she claimed was deprioritizing Maryland's workforce.
+That same month, she supported a bill that would replace the party central committee appointment process used to fill vacancies in the Maryland General Assembly with special elections held at the same time as regular state primary elections.